performanceArtist/ui-website/README.md

 * layout.pug - main layout file used in every page.
 * main.scss - contains imports for component/composite css.
 * styles.js - imports main.scss, as well as other common css files, such as font and plugin css.
-* scripts.js - exports js functions to work with ui.
+* scripts.js - exports js functions to work with ui(all call examples can be found in ui.js file).
 * favicons.js - loads favicons with file-loader.